 He's certainly on to something.
 Located 48 miles north of San Francisco, Napa and its surrounding valley are best known for their award-winning vintners, outstanding eateries and intimate boutique lodgings.
 But in the past few years, the region has started to offer more than just wine tourism.
 BottleRock Festival, now in its second year – with a genre-spanning line-up that included Outkast, The Cure and LL Cool J – is just one of many new events aiming to lure a wider audience to wine country.

-A Live in the Vineyard event It's a tactic that seems to be catching on.
+It's a tactic that seems to be catching on.
 This year will be the first time that BR Cohn Winery hosts a summer series – an intimate affair for 200 will be held in its 160-year-old Pichelin olive grove once a month until October – and CEO Dan Cohn says he's hoping to attract a younger crowd.
 After all, Silicon Valley's flush, twenty- and thirtysomethings are only an hour away.

 "After a wine tasting, you're not necessarily ready to go out to dinner – there's a void and I thought a concert would be a great way to fill it," Cohn explains as we stroll through the olive trees that slope away from the property's charming white wooden tasting room – formerly the Cohn family home.